AngelBiskupovic/FML_Competition2020/README.md

 ## Rules
 * Participants must use FML to design a fuzzy rule-based regression model.
-* The proposed regression model is evaluated by the mean squread error over all instances of the test data ([C2020_TestData.csv](Comp2020Data/C2020_TestData.csv)).
+* The proposed regression model is evaluated by the mean squread error (MSE) over all instances of the test data ([C2020_TestData.csv](Comp2020Data/C2020_TestData.csv)).
 * Only the training data is available for optimizing/learning the regression model and tuning the parameters of optimization/learning algorithms.
 * All the input attributes in the training data are not necessarily used.
 It means that participants can freely choose a part of the input attributes.

+## Evaluation
+The participants must submit a zip file the following two files to the [competition website](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/).
+* A short paper which includes the explanation on the own approach, the MSE for the training and test data, and discussions.
+* A xml file of the fuzzy rule-based regression model based on FML.